joemasilotti/masilotti.com/_posts/turbo-ios/2021-02-26-url-routing.md

 ### Introducing the `AppCoordinator`

 To start, we can move all of our logic to a coordinator.
 We won’t be diving too deep into the coordinator pattern in this post.
-For now, think of this as a helper object that orchestrates the “flow” of the app.
+For now, think of this as a helper object that orchestrates the "flow" of the app.
 It will be in charge of bridging the gap between Turbo and the UI.

 Pull down my [Turbo-iOS Demo](https://github.com/joemasilotti/Turbo-iOS-Demo) codebase and checkout the `part-2/start` branch.
 Notice that we moved all of the Turbo-related logic to `AppCoordinator`.
 Now `SceneDelegate` is left to do one thing: manage the scene.